rca(1) General Commands Manual rca(1)

 HELP

-The help or ? gives a complete list of operators/commands.
-If
+The help or ? command gives a complete list of

 The state command will print a summary of rca's current state.